tannerdamron/Doctor_Lookup/README.md

 This web application will let a user search by ailment and a list of doctor's in portland that can treat that ailment will show.
 This web application will also allow users to search by doctor name and find that specific doctor's information in Portland.

 ## Specifications
-* User can enter ailment in search bar and a list of doctors will show up
+* User can enter ailment in search bar and a list of doctors will show up with all doctor information
 * > Input: "sore throat"
-* > Output: "Jimmy John, MD.
+* > Output: "John Lee	325 9th Ave.
+Seattle, Washington	2065205000	No website	Yes"
-* > Washington Square Park Dental.
-1719 Powell St Portland, OR 94133"
 * User can enter doctor name in search bar and a that doctor will show up
-* > Input: "Jimmy John"
+* > Input: "John Lee"
-* > Output: "Jimmy John, MD.
+* > Output: "John Lee	325 9th Ave.
+Seattle, Washington	2065205000	No website	Yes"
-* > Washington Square Park Dental.
-1719 Powell St Portland, OR 94133"

 ### Setup Instructions
 Download Node.js